-- (d) increase of the maximum driving period after which a break of 45 minutes is required up to five and half hours. - (e) reduction of the minimum permissible daily rest from 11 hours to 9 hours; - (f) either a reduction of the regular weekly rest from at least 45 hours to at least 24 hours provided that the reduction is compensated by an equivalent period of rest taken en bloc before the end of the third week following the week in question; or - (g) postponement of weekly rest periods so that each such period can be taken up to seven 24-hour period from the end of the previous weekly rest period.
+- (d) increase of the maximum driving period after which a break of 45 minutes is required up to five and half hours. - (e) reduction in a minimum permissible daily rest from 11 hours to 9 hours; - (f) reduction of the regular weekly rest from at least 45 hours to at least 24 hours provided that the reduction is compensated by an equivalent period of rest taken en bloc before the end of the third week following the week in question; - (g) possibility for the driver to take the regular weekly rest in the vehicle, as long as it has suitable sleeping facilities for each driver and the vehicle is stationary.